FRECKLL: Full and Reduced Exoplanet Chemical Kinetics distiLLed: Kinetic Model

 There is always a trade-off between raw performance and precision.
 When dealing with stiff non-linear systems, convergence can be hampered by the underlying precision of algorithms.
 It is sometimes easy to forget that summation is also an algorithm and not an intrinsic feature of computation.
 We demonstrate that choosing a slower, more precise summation algorithm can lead to significant performance gains from faster convergence.
+We also like to note that the summation algorithm presented here is not exclusive to chemical kinetics and can be applied to other ill-conditioned problems.